-How to conditional formatting based on date in Excel?
+How to apply conditional formatting based on dates in Excel?

-As we known, the Conditional Formatting can auto change cell format based on the cell contents.
-This tutorial, I will introduce how to conditional formatting cells based on date in Excel.
+As we know, Conditional Formatting can automatically change cell formats based on the cell contents.
+In this tutorial, I will introduce how to apply conditional formatting to cells based on dates in Excel.

-Conditional formatting dates equal to/greater than/older than TODAY
+Conditional formatting for dates equal to/greater than/older than TODAY

-Conditional formatting based on date in another column
+Conditional formatting based on dates in another column

-Conditional formatting dates equal to/greater than/older than TODAY
+Conditional formatting for dates equal to/greater than/older than TODAY

-To conditional formatting dates, you need to create a new rule.
+To apply conditional formatting for dates, you need to create a new rule.

 1. Select the cells you want to add the conditional formatting, click Home > Conditional Formatting > New Rule.